What is Absenteeism?

-For certain industries, absenteeism can also cause an increase in workplace accidents.
+For specific industries, absenteeism can also cause an increase in workplace accidents.
 Employees may need to operate machinery or carry out tasks that they do not feel comfortable or qualified to do.
 There is also a risk of overworked employees creating workplace safety issues.
 A nurse may be forced to work two shifts back to back to cover for a sick colleague.
 Regardless of how well-trained and competent that nurse is, asking them to work when they are physically and mentally overloaded can result in poor judgment and mistakes.
 (Check out our recent Nurse Scheduling blog post if you’d like to see how you can avoid this issue!)
-When employees are forced to deal with increased labor, it impacts the entire organization.
+When employees are forced to deal with increased labour, it impacts the entire organization.
 Coordination problems increase, and productivity will likely decline if replacement workers are less skilled than the absent employees.

 Absenteeism can directly impact profitability in two ways;

 1 – Increased Costs